 Erik Erikson and his wife Joan Erikson has much of interest to say about the last phase of life seeing it as a potential time of reconciliation, reflection and possible wisdom.
-(Read more)
+(Press this to Read more)

 Challenges to this ideal as in all the other stages of life may come from isolation, loss and despair at parts of life that have remained unresolved or impossible to come to terms with.
 Greater physical incapacity in later life can throw people back to childlike dependency and the issues and emotions associated with this.
 Wisdom can be elusive at these times!
-Watch this video of a carer talking about respecting those she works with and their previous lives: http://dansalaman.uk/video/
+Watch this video of a carer talking about respecting those she works with and their previous lives: Words from our carer (youtube.com)

 The link below may encourage a desert island disc style interaction with a parent or relative before dementia gets too cumbersome.
 The early memories stay with someone with dementia for longer and more vividly than recent events.
 See this link for Dan Johnson’s experience with his father and how doing a desert island disc recording helped both his father reconnect to his younger self and the family to learn about parts of their father’s life they were not aware of.